-Community & Territorial Innovation in the Colombia Pacific Region
+Community & Territorial Innovation in the Colombian Pacific

 At the same time, for centuries, Afro and indigenous communities in the Pacific have developed rich cultural and ancestral knowledge systems that are deeply tied to territory and identity.
 This knowledge is a powerful form of wealth that exists in the region, and includes sophisticated insights about the use of natural resources and ecosystems as well as political and community organization.